josephluck/helix/docs/Models/Effects.md

 }
 ```

 We've achived a kind of dependency injection through function arguments.
-We're able to mock out the API during testing so that we can perform assertions without having to worry about the impurity of the production API.
+We're able to mock out the API during testing so that we can perform assertions that the API calls are being made.

 ### Returns